Skip to content

 The revenue graphs in the Dashboard provide a high-level view of your business by displaying revenue activity over time.
 The recognized revenue graph shows your net recognized revenue and the deferred revenue graph shows your ending balance per month.

 The monthly and daily charts differentiate between open and closed accounting periods using colors.
 The figures continue to change until the accounting period closes.
 Toggling to the daily view provides a day-by-day snapshot of recognized and deferred revenue for the selected month.
-Revenue from metered billing is recognized in full when invoices finalize, or when the accounting period closes.
+Revenue from usage-based billing is recognized in full when invoices finalize, or when the accounting period closes.

 AR aging graphs